 How to register your dog

 The dog registration period runs from 1 July to 30 June each year.
 Renewals are due by 31 August each year.
 Please be advised that Council will charge a fee of $20.00 for late payment of registrations.

 It is a requirement of the Dog and Cat Management Act that all dogs, aged three (3) months or over, are registered.
 It is an offence to keep an unregistered dog and there is an expiation fee of $170 per unregistered dog.

 To register your dog visit Dogs and Cats Online (DACO) at www.dogsandcatsonline.com.au.

-In addition to the requirements for your dog to be micro-chipped the Dog and Cat Management Act requires your dog must, when not confined to your premises, wear a collar around its neck with the last registration disc issued for the dog or a tag legibly setting out the name of owner or person entitled to be in possession of the dog and the address of the owner or other person or the telephone number of the owner or other person.
+In addition to the requirements for your dog to be micro-chipped, the Dog and Cat Management Act 1995 requires your dog must, when not confined to your premises, wear a collar around its neck with the last issued registration disc for the dog.

 Microchipping and desexing requirements